 Man's meltdown over crying baby on Southwest flight from Baltimore goes viral

-BALTIMORE -- A man's profane meltdown over a crying baby on a flight from Baltimore to Florida went viral in a TikTok posted Tuesday.
+BALTIMORE -- A man's profane meltdown over a crying baby on a flight from Baltimore to Florida went viral in an explicit TikTok posted Tuesday.

 "That child has been crying for 40 minutes," the man said to crew members in the video, which had around 260,000 views as of Friday morning.
 "Calm that child down, please."